vippsas/vipps-login-dotnet/README.md

 ### Syncing Vipps user data

 You may want to store the Vipps data in your database, for example on the Episerver CustomerContact.
-First, make sure you can access the data you're looking for by configuring the correct scope in your Startup class, for example for Vipps addressess add the `VippsScopes.Address` scope.
+First, make sure you can access the data you're looking for by configuring the correct scope in your Startup class, for example for Vipps addresses add the `VippsScopes.Address` scope.
 Once the user has logged in, their `ClaimsIdentity` will contain all the Vipps data you have requested through the scopes.
 To retrieve these addresses you can use the same `IVippsLoginService.GetVippsUserInfo(IIdentity identity)` to retrieve their UserInfo; including the addresses.
 If you're using Episerver Commerce, install `Vipps.Login.Episerver.Commerce` and take a look at the Epi page controller example below:

 ```csharp
 public class VippsPageController : PageController<VippsPage>